 John 10:7-9 - Then Jesus said to them again, "Most assuredly, I say to you, I am the door of the sheep.
 All who ever came before Me are thieves and robbers, but the sheep did not hear them.
 I am the door.
 If anyone enters by Me, he will be saved, and will go in and out and find pasture."

 Revelation 4:1 - And the first voice which I heard was like a trumpet speaking with me, saying, "Come up here..."

 "In the Spirit," John goes through the open door into Heaven (Revelation 4:2).
-Though this verse cannot be used as a proof text to support a pre-Tribulation rapture, it certainly fits.
+Though this verse is not a proof text to support a pre-Tribulation rapture, it certainly fits.
 The Lord calls John, as a type for the Church, to Heaven in the same fashion that He will call believers to Heaven at the rapture.
-To be clear, parallels and patterns should never be used to determine doctrine, but rather to support what has been already been revealed by the Holy Spirit, through the clear teaching of the Word.
+To be clear, one should never use prophetic parallels and patterns to determine doctrine, but rather to support what the Holy Spirit has revealed through the clear teaching of His word.
 (See "Prophetic Patterns in Numbers").

 Note the following parallels of John's experience to the rapture of the Church: